 |10||The Gaves Valley||Sport and Trad||1,000+||4 to 8b||5 to 7b|

-The above information has been extracted from 4 guidebooks for the area, which are; the bouldering guidebook for Targasonne called Le Chaos de Targasonne Topo Guide; Pyrenees Rock that offers a selected number of climbs at the crags in France and Spain; Ariege from Rockfax that concentrates on the area between Foix and Andorra; and Plaquettes Dans Les Vallees Des Gaves that covers the crags between the towns of Lourdes and Gavarnie.
+The above information has been extracted from various guidebooks for the area, which are; Ariege from Rockfax that concentrates on the area between Foix and Andorra; and Plaquettes Dans Les Vallees Des Gaves that covers the crags between the towns of Lourdes and Gavarnie.
 All of these guidebooks can be bought from our shop.

 The bouldering at Targasonne is at an altitude of over 1,600m, which means the best time to visit is from late spring until early autumn.
 For accommodation there is a campsite called “La Griole Camping” that is situated within “The Chaos” or there are plenty of gites to rent in the area.

 The Ariege region of southwest France between Andorra and Foix provides an extremely varied array of climbing areas.
-There is different type of rock including limestone, granite and gneiss.
-This coupled with short overhanging crags, to steep single pitch and multi-pitch sport routes, to long bolted slabs in the mountains up to 20 pitches long.
+There are different types of rock including limestone, granite and gneiss.
+The different styles of climbing include short overhanging crags, steep single pitch and multi-pitch sport routes, to long bolted slabs in the mountains up to 20 pitches long.

 Many of the crags are relatively small, with only Superpene, Calames, Auzat, Alliat and Sinsat offering over 100 routes each.
 However all of these larger crags offer a good range of grades.
 The majority of the crags are situated to the south of Foix, along the Ariege River, and it is easily possible to climb at different venues during the same day due to the short distance between them.
 The best time to visit this area to climb is in the spring and autumn.